bmstu-rk6/libgod/README.md

         ./build.sh

-It builds everything, install library locally and run tests.
+It builds everything, installs library locally and runs tests.

-You can rub only library build by running:
+You can run only library build by issuing:

         ./build.sh build

-Finally, you can clean a build by running:
+Finally, you can clean a build by issuing:

         ./build.sh clean

 Please consult `build.sh` for more useful tasks such as _clean_all_, _fast_, _bootstrap_.
+Travis build is supported and configured in `.travis.yml`.